renancaraujo/omesh/flutter/mesh/README.md

 ---

-Still have issues, feel free to report in the issues tab on [Github](https://github.com/renancaraujo/omesh).
+If you still have issues, feel free to report them in the Issues tab on [Github](https://github.com/renancaraujo/omesh).

 ---

 ## Thanks

-This work wouldn't be possible if not by some special people
+This work wouldn't be possible without some special people:

-- Luke Pighetti for nerdsniping me about this a year ago
+- Luke Pighetti for nerd-sniping me about this a year ago
 - Lots of mathematicians behind the theories that sustain this package
 - The Dart and Flutter folks at Google
 - My Mom that gave birth to me